Nile Delta Rich Farmland in Egypt

 Egypt rests on the African continent in Northern Africa, bordering the Mediterranean Sea, between Libya and the Gaza Strip, and the Red Sea north of Sudan, and includes the Asian Sinai Peninsula.

-Its capital is Cairo the time difference is 7 hours ahead of Washington, DC.
+Over 2,000 different species of flowering or aromatic plants have been found in tombs.
 The Nile Valley is home to the Valley of the Kings, the Pyramids, the Sphinx and temples of Luxor and Karnak.
 The completion of the Aswan High Dam in 1971 and the resultant Lake Nasser have altered the time-honored place of the Nile River in the agriculture and ecology of Egypt.

 The Nile delta encompasses the richest farmland in Egypt and is located in northern Egypt; at the point the Nile touches the Mediterranean Sea.
 The Nile delta is densely populated around 50 percent of the Egyptian population lives in the Nile delta.

 Besides the Nile Valley, the greater part of Egypt's countryside is harsh desert land.
 High gusting winds are capable of forming sand dunes more than 100 feet high.
 Egypt includes parts of the Sahara and Libyan Deserts.
 These deserts were referred to as the "red land" in ancient Egypt, and they protected the Kingdom of the Pharaohs from western threats.